stsievert/salmon/docs/source/getting-started.rst

 * ``targets``, optional list.
 Choices:

+    * Upload a ZIP file.
+This will replace the ``targets`` key with the HTML rendering of the contents of the ZIP file.

+    * list of HTML targets.
+Specifying
-    * YAML list.
-This ``targets: ["vonn", "miller", "ligety", "shiffrin"]`` is specified, the user will see plain text.
+      ``targets: ["vonn", "miller", "ligety", "shiffrin"]``
+      will show text to the user.
 If this text includes HTML, it will be rendered.
 For example if one target is ``"<i>kildow</i>"`` the user will see italic text when that target is displayed.

-    * Don't include the ``targets`` keyword and upload a ZIP file instead.
-This will completely replace ``targets`` with the default renderings of the contents of the ZIP file (detailed in the next section).

 Examples of these files are in `salmon/tests/data`_ and `salmon/examples`_.